 Developing Scenarios of Change

 Scenarios are plausible alternative futures, each describing what might happen under a range of possible assumptions about policy decisions and the behavior of the Earth system.
-By illustrating possible future conditions, scenarios provide a basis for analyzing the potential impacts of and responses to
+By illustrating possible future conditions, scenarios provide a basis for analyzing the potential impacts of and responses to global change.
+USGCRP is working to develop scenarios of change for the United States that can feed into the sustained-assessment process and support the needs of both scientists and stakeholders, focused on population, demographics, land-use change, sea-level rise and coastal flood risk, and climate change.

 Climate change: In May 2015, USGCRP released a memo entitled “U.S. Global Change Research Program General Decisions Regarding Climate-Related Scenarios for Framing NCA4”, signaling to the climate change and impacts scientific communities that NCA4 would base its climate scenario development on the IPCC Representative Concentration Pathways and Coupled Model Intercomparison Project Phase 5 ensemble of model runs.
 Subsequently, USGCRP is developing and implementing an overall strategy for developing authoritative, relevant, and accessible climate-change scenarios for NCA4 and the Sustained Assessment.
 Participating agencies include NASA, NOAA, DOE, the Bureau of Reclamation, USGS, U.S. Army Corps of Engineers, EPA, and the Office of Science and Technology Policy.